 The Deaneries have established appropriate programmes for postgraduate radiological training in their regions.
-In England, Wales and Northern Ireland, Deanery Schools of Radiology have been set up to achieve this.
-As the term "School of Radiology" is not applicable to Scotland, in this curriculum, the general term "local faculties for radiological training" will be used.
+In England and Northern Ireland, Deanery Schools of Radiology have been set up to achieve this.
+As the term "School of Radiology" is not applicable to all countries and regions, in this curriculum, the general term "local faculties for radiological training" will be used.
 There may be more than one training programme within a local faculty for radiological training.
-Each of these is managed by a Training Programme Director (TPD) who is accountable to the Deanery Head of School (or their equivalent in Scotland).
-Within each participating local education provider (hospital) within a training scheme there is a College tutor who is responsible for the delivery of training and the curriculum within that hospital and is accountable for this to the TPD.
-The deaneries, through their local faculties and training programmes, will together with the TPDs and college tutors co-ordinate local postgraduate radiological training, with terms of reference as follows:
+Each of these is managed by a Training Programme Director (TPD) who is accountable to the Deanery Head of School (or their equivalent).
+Within each participating local education provider (hospital) within a training scheme there is a College tutor who supports the delivery of training and the curriculum within that hospital and is accountable for this to the TPD.
+The deaneries, through their local faculties and training programmes, will together with the TPDs and college tutors coordinate local postgraduate radiological training, with terms of reference as follows:

-- Oversee recruitment and induction of trainees from Foundation and core training in other specialties into core radiological training. - Allocate trainees into particular rotations for core radiological training, and then at ST4 and ST5 levels into rotations appropriate to their special interest training needs where possible. - Oversee the quality of training posts provided locally. - Interface with other Deanery Specialty Training faculties (General Practice, Anaesthesia etc). - Ensure adequate provision of appropriate educational events. - Ensure curricula implementation across training programmes.
+- Allocate trainees into particular rotations for core radiological training, and then at ST4 and ST5 levels into rotations appropriate to their special interest training needs where possible. - Oversee the quality of training posts provided locally. - Interface with other Deanery Specialty Training faculties (General Practice, Anaesthesia etc). - Ensure adequate provision of appropriate educational events. - Ensure curricula implementation across training programmes. - Oversee the workplace-based assessment process and programmes. - Co-ordinate the ARCP process for trainees. - Provide adequate and appropriate career advice. - Provide systems to identify and assist trainee radiologists with training difficulties.

-- Oversee the workplace-based assessment process and programmes. - Co-ordinate the ARCP process for trainees. - Provide adequate and appropriate career advice. - Provide systems to identify and assist trainee radiologists with training difficulties. - Provide flexible training. - Ensure the appropriate provision of potential to progress into an academic career
+- Provide flexible training. - Ensure the appropriate provision of potential to progress into an academic career ePortfolio